 Only test responses will use the sandbox credentials.
 The purpose of a sandbox is to allow you to experiment with custom fields, interdependencies and such.
 However, often the relationship between objects may be different in these environments.
 If you need to test in your production account record a live response.

-Can I map a file upload question?
+Can I map a File Upload question?

 You can absolutely do this!
 It will send over the link to the uploaded file.
-Note: If your File Upload question allows for multiple files to be uploaded, one the first uploaded file will be passed to Salesforce.
+Note: If your File Upload question allows for multiple files to be uploaded, only the first uploaded file will be passed to Salesforce.
 If you need multiple files, you will need separate File Upload questions for each required file.

 Is there a limit to the information in one action I can pass?